-Before we study these in greater detail Network Security there are certain fundamental terminology and concepts that must be understood.
+Before we study these in greater detail about Network Security, there are certain fundamental terminology and concepts that must be understood.

 - Cyberethics exploring appropriate and ethical behaviours related to online environments and digital media.
 It includes plagiarism, bullying, and hacking to name a few.